-A. Facebook's Powerful and Far-Reaching Advertising Platform

-40. Facebook generated over \$40 billion dollars in revenue last year, almost all of which was made through selling advertisements on its website.

-41. Facebook's platform provides advertisers with "a number of different ways to engage with people on Facebook, the most important of which is the News Feed which displays an algorithmically-ranked series of stories and advertisements individualized for each person."9
+- A. Facebook's Powerful and Far-Reaching Advertising Platform - 43.
+Facebook generated over \$40 billion in revenue last year, almost all of which was made through selling advertisements on its website. - 44.
+Facebook's platform provides advertisers with "a number of different ways to engage with people on Facebook, the most important of which is the News Feed which displays an algorithmically-ranked series of stories and advertisements individualized for each person." - 45.
+As Facebook promotes itself to its prospective advertisers, its greatest advertising asset is its user base of over 2 billion people.10 This user base includes not only Facebook users.